 When a state allows for medicinal or recreational cannabis use, it usually also allows for home cultivation.
 Though there are a few exceptions, a general rule is that if you can go to a pharmacy, you can cultivate your own marijuana at home.
 However, before you plough your backyard in preparation for your brand-new pot garden, there are a few things you should know about cannabis cultivation.
 Marijuana grows quickly and most strains don’t require much attention, but if you go into cultivation unprepared, the quality of the flower you end up harvesting can disappoint you.
 To begin, you will need to brush up on some key terms and over at seed supreme the following are the essential words to know.

 Flowering On Its OwnMany plants use light and dark cycles to recognise the seasons and flower in time with other members of their genus.
-Thankfully, breeders have created auto-flower cannabis varieties, which flower after a set period of time regardless of lighting schedule.
+Thankfully, retailers like Zamnesia offer auto-flower cannabis varieties, which flower after a set period of time regardless of lighting schedule.
 Beginners should generally choose auto-flowering strains because they flower faster and are easier to maintain.
 However, auto-flowering has drawbacks, such as lower yields and potency.

 CloningSeeds can and do cultivate cannabis, but seeds can be unpredictable.
 You want a clone if you want an exact copy of a strain that will grow almost identically to that strain and produce nearly identical yield and potency.
 A clone is a plant that has been propagated from a cutting.
 Clones have some drawbacks, such as the risk of passing on diseases or pests from the mother plant.
 But they are usually easier and faster to grow at home than seeds.
 You could inquire about clones for home cultivation at a nearby Fort Collins dispensary.